tamphi/tamphi/README.md

 On my hub, these are the projects that I am most proud of and have put the most hours in.

 ### What I'm working on
-Currently, I'm working on a combination of technical and communication skills to be the best engineer as possible
+Currently, I'm working on a combination of technical and communication skills to be a great problem solver